Site icon Circuit Ideas for You

 here,

-In essence, the formula says that the square root of the product of capacitance C and inductance L determines the resonant frequency of the LC circuit in an inverse manner.
+By calculating the square root of the product of capacitance C and inductance L the formula finds the LC circuits resonant frequency in reverse.

-The circuits resonance frequency will decrease with a greater inductance or capacitance.
+The circuits resonance frequency will decrease with increasing capacitance or inductance.

 How to Build: